 They should also set up automatic campaign optimization rules within the Amazon Advertising Console to streamline the optimization process.

 Take the guesswork out of manually analyzing your campaign through Scale Insights’ Ads Insights module.
-It monitors the performance of portfolio, ASINs, campaigns, ad groups, and keywords.
+It monitors the performance of portfolios, ASINs, campaigns, ad groups, and keywords.

 5. Making Data-Driven Decisions